M.Phil.Hons. (Education) University of Auckland

 B.Soc.Sc.
 (Psychology) Dip.Tchg.
+University of Waikato

-Psychological Assessor (Registered with NZCER to use Level D Psychological Tests (highest level)
+Psychological Assessor (Registered with NZCER to use Level D Psychological Tests -highest level)

 “You never change things by fighting the existing reality.
 To change something, build a new model that makes the existing model obsolete” ~ Buckminster Fuller

 He is attuned to spotting chronic dysregulated patterns of Autonomic Nervous System (ANS) function.
 An example would be habituated raising of the rib-cage when breathing in, rather than the extension of the abdomen.
 Via a series of ANS functions, this dysregulated breathing pattern has the unfortunate result of curtailing neural activity in the Prefrontal Cortex (immediately behind the forehead), which leads to overactivity in the parts of the brain strongly associated with ADD/HD, anger, anxiety, and depression.
 In this situation medication or talk therapy without an initial re-regulation the Autonomic Nervous System, is like having one foot on the brake and the other on the accelerator at the same time.
-Whereas getting the Autonomic Nervous System re-regulated early in the counselling process means we optimise the opportunity for using our internal chemist shop, potentiating comparatively rapid -sometime spontaneous- healing.
+Whereas getting the Autonomic Nervous System re-regulated early in the counselling process, leads to optimising the internal chemist shop, and potentiating comparatively rapid -sometime spontaneous- healing.